bdefore/universal-redux/README.md

 const app = universal.app();

-// add some middleware
+// app.use(someMiddleware);
-// add some more middleware
+// app.use(someOtherMiddleware);

 universal.setup(config);
 universal.start();
 ```

-Alternatively, you may pass your own Express instance as a parameter when calling `universal.app()`.
+Alternatively, you may create your own Express instance, add middleware beforehand and pass that instance as parameter when calling `universal.app(app)`.

 #### Redux middleware